MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

 :::image type="content" source="media/one-click-ingestion-existing-table/one-click-data-ingestion-complete.png" alt-text="One click ingestion completed":::

 > [!IMPORTANT]
-> If you want to set up continuous ingestion from a container, see [Use one-click ingestion to ingest CSV data from a container to a new table in Azure Data Explorer](one-click-ingestion-new-table.md#continuous-ingestion---container-only)
+> To set up continuous ingestion from a container, see [Use one-click ingestion to ingest CSV data from a container to a new table in Azure Data Explorer](one-click-ingestion-new-table.md#create-continuous-ingestion-for-container)

 [!INCLUDE [data-explorer-one-click-ingestion-query-data](includes/data-explorer-one-click-ingestion-query-data.md)]